 Dosage and method of use

-• Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. • History of asthma, angioedema, urticaria or acute rhinitis after taking acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs). • During the third trimester of pregnancy. • Use in children and adolescents under the age of 14 is contraindicated.
+• Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. • History of asthma, angioedema, urticaria or acute rhinitis following intake of acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs). • During the third trimester of pregnancy. • Use in children and adolescents under the age of 14 is contraindicated.

 Undesirable effects include mild and transient skin reactions at the application site.
 In very rare cases, allergic reactions can occur.
 Undesirable effects (Table 1) are listed below by organ, organ / system, and MedDRA frequency.
 Frequencies are defined as: very common (≥ 1/10) common (≥ 1/100 in Table 1